ersilia-os/python101/README.md

 ## Requirements
 This course is directed to scientists with an interest in starting to optimize some daily tasks in data analysis and visualization using Python.
 No previous experience in Python and/or other programming languages is required.
 ## Course Outline
-The course will be divided into four sessions of two hours.
+The course will be divided into four sessions of three hours.
 Each session will comprise a guided explanation of the concepts using applied examples and a hands-on exercise.
 In addition, we will provide a list of additional resources to practise and gain deeper knowledge of the topics discussed in the course.
 ### Session 1: Setting up the environment and understanding Python syntax
 In this session, we will learn how to prepare our computers to work with Python, creating a specific environment using the Anaconda interface.
 In addition, we will review the fundamentals of writing in Python.
 As with any other language, there are a number of rules that must be learnt.
 ### Session 2: Working with tables